hassio-addons/addon-wireguard/README.md

 ### Option: `server.addresses`

-A list of IP (ipv4 or ipv6) addresses (optionally with CIDR masks) to be assigned to the server/add-on interface.
+A list of IP (IPv4 or IPv6) addresses (optionally with CIDR masks) to be assigned to the server/add-on interface.

-It is strongly advised to create/use a separate IP address space from your home network, e.g., if your home network uses `192.168.1.x` then DON'T use that for the add-on.
+It is strongly advised to create/use a separate IP address space from your home network, e.g., if your home network uses `192.168.1.x` then DO NOT use that for the add-on.

 ### Option: `server.dns` _(optional)_